 A Comprehensive Look

 A program that’s truly made for people with co-occurring disorders will address both disorders at the same time.
 Those who struggle with untreated mental illness often turn to drugs or alcohol to deal with the symptoms of the disorder.
-This greatly increases the risk of addiction as well as relapse for those who are in recovery.3 Similarly, dealing with only a mental health issue without addressing a substance use issue can be difficult.
-Some substances produce symptoms that are similar to those seen in people with mental illnesses, so without sobriety, people might be diagnosed with mental illnesses they just don’t have.
-The addiction stands in the way of the help they need.
+This greatly increases the risk of addiction as well as relapse for those who are in recovery.3 Similarly, dealing with a mental health issue without addressing a substance use issue can be difficult.
+Some substances produce symptoms that are similar to those seen in people with mental illnesses, so without sobriety, people might be diagnosed with mental illnesses they don’t have.
+The right kind of help provides care for both problems simultaneously.

-As NADD points out, medications alone can’t truly cure a mental health disorder, but they can help to amend the chemical imbalances that drive altered behavior.
-For example, people with psychotic disorders may struggle to handle everyday conversations, due to the chemical imbalances that prompt them to hear voices and see things.
+These medications alone can’t cure a mental health disorder, but they can help to amend the chemical imbalances that drive altered behavior.
+For example, people with psychotic disorders may struggle to handle everyday conversations due to the chemical imbalances that prompt them to hear voices and see things.
 As much as they might want to get better, their chemical distortions block that path to wellness.
 Medications can be quite useful for them.
 Similarly, some people with anxiety disorders grow so fretful at the thought of sobriety that they simply can’t accomplish the task.
 Medications that work to soothe concerns and calm nerves make participating in therapy with less fear possible.

 Help at Black Bear Lodge